Blue and White (political alliance): History

 On 21 February 2019, the last day for submitting election lists for the Knesset, Yesh Atid and Israel Resilience announced that they would form an alliance for the upcoming election.
 Gabi Ashkenazi, also a former chief of staff, would join the list in the fourth spot.

 Blue and White won 35 seats in the April 2019 Israeli legislative election, the same as Likud, and conceded defeat.
-President Reuven Rivlin tasked Benjamin Netanyahu with forming a governing coalition, but failed.
-This triggered the September 2019 Israeli legislative election.
+President Reuven Rivlin tasked Benjamin Netanyahu with forming a governing coalition, but failed, leading to new elections in September 2019.